 So, first things first, if you are a firm owner, sole proprietor, or administrator in your practice, let’s talk about establishing a plan for your firm.
-Statistics have shown that people are much more likely to save for retirement if a 401(k) plan is available to them through the workplace.
+Industry studies have shown that when a 401(k) plan is available to employees, the majority take advantage of it and join the plan.
 However, access to such plans has been a challenge when it comes to smaller employers, who typically choose not to sponsor a plan.
-Of all small employers – those with 10 or fewer workers – only 16.5% sponsor a retirement plan, according to an Employee Benefit Research Institute estimate.
-This is especially noteworthy in light of the fact that, according to the latest Statistical Report by the American Bar Foundation, 9 in 10 lawyers work for firms that have fewer than 10 attorneys.
-The propensity for law firms to be small means that having access to a workplace retirement plan is still a challenge today.
+Of all small employers – those with 10 or fewer workers – only 28% of companies with fewer than 10 employees sponsor a retirement plan, according to Social Security Administration data.1 This is especially noteworthy in light of the fact that, according to the latest Statistical Report by the American Bar Foundation, 9 in 10 lawyers work for firms that have fewer than 10 attorneys.2 The propensity for law firms to be small means that having access to a workplace retirement plan is still a challenge today.

 If you’re not already sponsoring a 401(k) plan and don’t know what to do, think about your key objectives.
 Do you want to minimize cost to your firm?
 Are you looking to attract and retain valuable employees?
 Or do you simply want to maximize tax advantaged benefits?
 Based on your key objectives, there may be several different retirement plan options that fit your needs.
 For example, if you are looking to minimize cost, a 401(k) or profit sharing plan might be the right fit.
 A safe harbor 401(k) or a cash balance plan can help to attract and retain employees.
 And if you are looking to maximize your tax benefits, you may want to look into a cross-tested plan or personal pension plan where the opportunity to save on a tax-deferred basis is much greater.